 Before the introduction of the fixative in the vascular system, the blood should be removed with an oxygenated saline solution.
 Otherwise, the fixative may fix blood, coagulates it and produces thrombus.
 This may seal some parts of the vascular circuit that prevents the fixative solution entering some parts of the sample.
 As in the fixation by immersion, the pH and osmolarity of the fixative solution, and the fixation time, must be set properly.

 Another parameter to keep in mind is the pressure of the fixative solution when entering the sample, which should be similar to the blood pressure in the living animal.
-A lower pressure may prevent the fixative solution to reach every capillary duct of the sample, but a high pressure may break blood vessels and the tissular structure.
+The fixation pressure can be selected by using peristaltic pumps (Figures 2 and 3), and by gravity (rising or decreasing the height of the fixative container from the animal).
+This is important, because a low pressure may prevent the fixative solution to reach every capillary duct of the sample, but a high pressure may break blood vessels and the tissular structure.